Vis4Sense/student-projects/2024-2025/readme.md

    - This would cover when to unload a stock/crypto (step 3)
    - This can be extended to short sell as well, i.e., comparing going long or short and see which has the better return

+# Meeting 11 Feb 2025

+Abhay, Manasi, Tianxiang, Kai

+## Abhay
+- missing data from Alpaca, but still using it
+- binary prediction: whether will go up or not in 5 minutes
+   - whether increase or decrease
+   - input: price (open, high, low, close), volume, momentum, only look back 5 minutes
+   - decision tree: poor result
+   - random forest: slightly best
+   - lstm: ~60%

+## Manasi
+- collect data
+   - universe: all the cryptos from alpaca, ~120, the actual coins may be more
+- Top coins: sol, uni, shib, doge
+- there is almost coin with 20% daily price change every day.
+   - 20% maybe a good threhold

+## Storage issue
+Abhay:
+- 1 stock, 8 year, 1 minute, 130MB
+- 480 stocks, 15GB

+Manasi
+- 1 minute resultion, for 1 coin, for 1 year,
+- a few coins alreay over 500MB free Supabase limit

+todo: find a solution
+- ask school for database server

 # Meeting 4 Feb 2025

 ## Manasi